Tony-MK/Atari-Games/README.md

 # Atari-Games
-Try to beat evey single atari game
+Try to beat Atari games with reinforcement learning and OpenAI.